 Construction Debris, Drywall, Lumber Acceptance

-Construction projects generate a wide variety of waste that our roll-off containers handle effectively.
-We accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-All material is sorted at the Peoria transfer station—ensuring maximum recovery.
-Contractors often manage active sites through commercial recurring hauling agreements, while following EPA construction debris recycling guidance for proper stream management.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Peoria transfer station—maximizing recovery before the remainder hits the landfill.
+Contractors on rolling jobs often manage these sites using commercial recurring hauling agreements, while following EPA construction debris recycling guidance for their material streams.

 • Framing lumber and offcuts